-Numerous participants expressed the need also to work on related emerging themes, such as QA for micro-credentials, QA within digital learning environments, distance learning metrics, assessments and higher education governance.
+Participants agree that the work of the peer group should be continued.
+Numerous participants expressed the need also to work on related emerging themes, such as QA for micro credentials, on digital learning environments, distance learning metrics, assessments and higher education governance.
 How quality assurance addresses the social dimension was also mentioned as an area of interest.

 Challenges on a global scale require to be prepared for smart and intelligent specializations and future jobs, innovative learning and teaching, and reduction of bureaucracy while still maintaining high quality.
 The student population is becoming more and more diverse, so innovative ways of teaching and learning could offer flexible solutions to underrepresented groups to support their participation in higher education, but also to adult learners to upskill or reskill.
 On the other side of the spectrum the world of work is also changing and the labour market requires people who can easily adapt and up- and reskill throughout their career.
-The higher education sector has to meet these needs and adapt its offer through e-learning, MOOC's, interdisciplinary programmes, short courses, etc. All these forms of learning and teaching should of course have guaranteed quality standards and be recognized appropriately throughout the European Higher Education Area.
+The higher education sector has to adapt to these needs and adapt their offer through e-learning, MOOC's, interdisciplinary programmes, short courses, etc. All these forms of learning and teaching should of course have guaranteed quality standards and be recognized appropriately throughout the European Higher Education Area.

-The Thematic Peer Group should explore whether the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) are ready to be used for these new kinds of learning and teaching and strive to have all agencies EQAR-registered.
-The Thematic Peer Group should also investigate the need to find a way to address and discuss QA provision by non-traditional providers.
-This is a point where synergies should be sought with the other two Thematic Peer Group.
+The peer group should explore whether the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) are ready to be used for these new kinds of learning and teaching and strive to have all agencies EQAR-registered.
+The peer group should also investigate the need to find a way to address and discuss QA provision by non-traditional providers.
+This is a point where synergies should be sought with the other two peer groups.